 “Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own, for you were bought with a price.
 So glorify God in your body” ~1 Corinthians 6:19-20

 Back when I was going through my young, Christian punk rocker phase, I wore all the Jesus Tees.
-(I know what you’re thinking, lame.)
-I remember this one shirt in particular with bright bold letters that read, “Modest is Hottest.”
+I remember this one shirt in particular that was my absolute favorite with bright, bold letters that read, “Modest is Hottest.”

 I wore it all the time, especially my 8th and 9th grade year.
 I literally wore the color out of it.
 It was my favorite shirt.

 Growing up in church I loved to sing.
 I have led worship quite a few times, but I remember one particular Sunday a woman came up to me and told me that my knee length dress was distracting her son.